 A. a determination that the policy has been violated and imposition of appropriate disciplinary or other action; or

 - a determination that there was no violation of the policy or that a violation cannot be determined and dismissal of the complaint.

 In all cases where there is a finding of a violation of policy, the University will take prompt and appropriate responsive action to remedy the violation and prevent further incidents.
-Complainants and respondents in matters alleging sexual assault by a student will be notified as to the outcome of their Complaint.
+Complainants and respondents will be notified as to the outcome of their Complaint.
 In some cases, additional steps beyond disciplinary action may be warranted, including but not limited to changes in housing or course assignments,

 In the case of a finding of harassment or assault by a student, disciplinary action may include, for example; suspension, expulsion, warning, reassignment to another residence hall, restriction from residence halls, and/or no contact with the complainant.